Tŷ Pont Haearn

-Tŷ Pont Haearn (meaning: 'Iron Bridge House') is a residential building and is also seventh tallest building in Cardiff, Wales.
+Tŷ Pont Haearn (meaning: 'Iron Bridge House'), formerly also known as Liberty Bridge, is a residential building and is also seventh tallest building in Cardiff, Wales.
 The building is currently managed by Unite Students.
-A previous management company temporarily renamed the building commercially as 'Liberty tower' however this name has since been removed.

 The 21-storey building comprises 17 floors of 144 student flats on top of a four-storey public car park.

 Construction

 The building was proposed in 2003.
 Construction began in 2004 and was completed in September 2005.

 Site

 The site was formerly a cold storage facility demolished into the basement of the building and capped as a surface car park, which meant Carillion had to undertake extensive groundworks prior to construction.
 The project was rendered more complex by its restricted city-centre location on a triangular site, with two sides bound by live railways and very narrow access via Pellett Street.

 Structure design

 The building has a piled structure and was constructed using traditional building techniques.
 UNITE sometimes uses modular construction methods on their projects, but this was unsuitable here due to the tight site constraints.
 The high-rise building has a repetitive design which meant the team became increasingly efficient at the process as the project progressed.